 Tips for Different Types of Interviews

-Anyone, anywhere in the world can perform video conferencing with the use of a microphone, camera, and compatible software.
-Video conferencing is available on the Internet.
+More than half of the largest U.S. companies already utilize online video conferencing as an alternative to the more costly face-to-face meetings.
 Its continual drop in cost is making it a popular resource for businesses as well as for home use.

-Serial interviews occur when candidates are passed from one interviewer to another interviewer throughout the course of a day.
+Serial interviews occur when candidates are passed from one interviewer to another throughout the course of a day.
 No decision is made until the final interview has taken place and all the interviewers have had a chance to discuss each other's interview.
-As a candidate, you have only one chance to make the right first impression, they should be energized and ready for the next interview.
+Since candidates have only one chance to make the right first impression, they should be energized and ready for the next interview.

 In a panel interview, the candidate appears before a committee or panel of interviewers.
 Candidates are evaluated on interpersonal skills, qualifications, and their ability to think on their feet.
 This type of interview can be intimidating for a candidate.

-In a group interview, a company interviews a group of candidates for the same position all at the same time.
-This type of interview gives the company a sense of a candidate's leadership potential and style.
-The interviewer wants to view what tools of persuasion the candidate uses.
+In a group interview, a company interviews a group of candidates for the same position at the same time.
+As a result, the company gets a sense of a candidate's leadership potential, style, and persuasive skills.

 Situation or Performance Interview